Comparison

 - What is the difference between llama.cpp and optimate?

-- llama.cpp: LLM inference in C/C++. optimate: A legacy collection of libraries for optimizing AI model performance.
+- llama.cpp: LLM inference in C/C++. optimate: A collection of libraries to optimize AI model performances.
 See the comparison table for live GitHub stats and shared categories.

 - When should I choose llama.cpp over optimate?